Caio-Vieira/movie/README.md

 ````
 <h2>
-<h3>For Login and Sign Up checks, you need to create the auth file.js inside the auth folder, and put your firebase settings.</h3>
+<h3> For Login and Registration verifications, it is necessary to create an auth folder with auth.js file inside the
+auth.js and put your firebase settings.</h3>
 <h3>2 - firebase </h3>

   ````
- npm install
+ npm install firebase

  ````
 <h2>